Employers keeping workers' passports in Dubai and UAE

 Comments in the press about employers in Dubai and UAE keeping passports

-- "Holding the employee’s passport from him is illegal.
+- 21 May 2012 (Khaleej Times): "Holding the employee’s passport from him is illegal.
 If such action occurs, the staff can approach the nearest police station and the company will have to hand over the passport there.
 Your company has no right to hold your passport.
-Retaining employees’ passports by employers is against the UAE Labour Law." - Nasser Ahmed Al Osaiba, Emirati Partner and Lawyer at Global Advocates and Legal Consultants (Khaleej Times 21 May 2012).
-Although in theory this sounds valid (after all, you could argue that someone holding on to your passport without authorisation is perhaps committing an act of theft), there are mixed reports about how effective it really is in reality to go to a police station to get your passport returned.
+Retaining employees’ passports by employers is against the UAE Labour Law." - Nasser Ahmed Al Osaiba, Emirati Partner and Lawyer at Global Advocates and Legal Consultants.
+Although in theory this sounds valid (after all, you could argue that someone holding on to your passport without authorisation is perhaps committing an act of theft), there are mixed reports about how effective it is in reality to go to a police station to get your passport returned.

-- "The laws in UAE do not entitle the employer to keep the employee's passport for whatever reason and the passport shall not be submitted to anyone unless upon order of Public Prosecution or court only." - Advocate Mohammad Ebrahim Al Shaiba of Al Bahar Advocates and Legal Consultants in response to a question to "Ask The Law" (Gulf News 09 May 2010).
+- 09 May 2010 (Gulf News): "The laws in UAE do not entitle the employer to keep the employee's passport for whatever reason and the passport shall not be submitted to anyone unless upon order of Public Prosecution or court only" - Advocate Mohammad Ebrahim Al Shaiba of Al Bahar Advocates and Legal Consultants in response to an "Ask The Law" question.
 This type of question and answer is frequently seen in the UAE press, other media sources and online forums and websites.

-- Forty-four percent of respondents said their companies "demand" employees hand in their passports, while 6 percent said their companies hold the passports of junior to mid-level staff. - Maktob Business 09 November 2009
+- 09 Nov 2009 (Maktoob Business): Forty-four percent of respondents said their companies "demand" employees hand in their passports, while 6 percent said their companies hold the passports of junior to mid-level staff.

-- Musthafa Zafeer, founder and managing partner of Dubai-based law firm Musthafa & Almana, said a passport confiscation case costs between 5,000 dirhams ($1,360) and 10,000 dirhams, but described it as a "simple case". - Maktoob Business 03 November 2009
+- 03 Nov 2009 (Maktoob Business): Musthafa Zafeer, founder and managing partner of Dubai-based law firm Musthafa & Almana, said a passport confiscation case costs between 5,000 dirhams ($1,360) and 10,000 dirhams, but described it as a "simple case".

-- "It's illegal, ...
-The government will not tolerate companies that withhold passports," - Yousuf Abdulghani (Abdul Ghani?), Executive Director of Policies and Strategy at the UAE Ministry of Labour (Arabian Business 30 April 2009).
+- 30 Apr 2009 (Arabian Business): "It's illegal, ...
+The government will not tolerate companies that withhold passports," - Yousuf Abdulghani (Abdul Ghani?), Executive Director of Policies and Strategy at the UAE Ministry of Labour.

-- Certain insurance companies required employers to withhold passports under insurance schemes to protect firms against workers who abscond, - Arabian Business reporting on comments from Alex Zalami, senior advisor for the UAE Ministry of Labour (which does not sound like a legally justifiable reason to our untrained and unqualified understanding of the law).
+- Apr 2009 (?)
+(Arabian Business): Certain insurance companies required employers to withhold passports under insurance schemes to protect firms against workers who abscond, - reported comments from Alex Zalami, senior advisor to the UAE Ministry of Labour (which does not sound like a legally justifiable reason to our untrained and unqualified understanding of the law).

-- "This is not a question of jail, nobody forces any of the men to work. ...
+- 09 Apr 2009 (Arabian Business): "This is not a question of jail, nobody forces any of the men to work. ...
 The issue of keeping the passports is an issue that is important for us, ... it is better for us to have the passports from a security point of view.
-If a labourer wants to leave, he can leave any day he wants." - Riad Kamal, CEO of Arabtec Holding (a Dubai based construction company which helped build the Burj Dubai), reported by Arabian Business 09 April 2009.
+If a labourer wants to leave, he can leave any day he wants" - Riad Kamal, CEO of Arabtec Holding (a Dubai based construction company which helped build the Burj Dubai).

-- "Amnesty seekers can file a complaint at the labour relations department if their previous sponsor demands money in exchange for the passport.
+- 15 Jul 2007 (Gulf News): "Amnesty seekers can file a complaint at the labour relations department if their previous sponsor demands money in exchange for the passport.
 The ministry will summon the employer and ask him to submit the passport.
-If he refuses strong measures will be taken," - Humaid Bin Deemas, Assistant Undersecretary at the UAE Ministry of Labour, during an amnesty period, referring to employers wanting money in exchange for returning passports to employees who had left their companies (Gulf News 15 July 2007).
+If he refuses strong measures will be taken," - Humaid Bin Deemas, Assistant Undersecretary at the UAE Ministry of Labour, during an amnesty period, referring to employers wanting money in exchange for returning passports to employees who had left their companies.

-- "Retaining workers' passports amounts to forcible work in violation of the International Labour Organisation's (ILO) Convention on the Abolition of Forced Labour, to which the UAE is a signatory." - Aref Mirza, Director of the UAE Ministry of Labour Legal Department (Gulf News 13 June 2006).
+- 13 Jun 2006 (Gulf News) "Retaining workers' passports amounts to forcible work in violation of the International Labour Organisation's (ILO) Convention on the Abolition of Forced Labour, to which the UAE is a signatory" - Aref Mirza, Director of the UAE Ministry of Labour Legal Department.

-- "Employers who fail to give workers their passports on request are in breach of trust.
-The offence carries a prison term of up to three years or a fine of up to Dh20,000," - Gulf News report of comment from an unnamed legal consultant (13 June 2006).
+- 13 Jun 2006 (Gulf News) "Employers who fail to give workers their passports on request are in breach of trust.
+The offence carries a prison term of up to three years or a fine of up to Dh20,000," - reported comment from an unnamed legal consultant.

-- However, all ministries, including those of Finance and Industry, Interior, Labour and Social Affairs are retaining passports of their expatriate staff. - Gulf News 13 June 2006.
+- 13 Jun 2006 (Gulf News): However, all ministries, including those of Finance and Industry, Interior, Labour and Social Affairs are retaining passports of their expatriate staff.

-- "A passport is a personal document that proves the identity of the holder, and the laws stipulate that the bearer must keep his or her passport and present it to the authorities concerned upon their request," Lieutenant General Sheikh Saif Bin Zayed Al Nahyan, UAE Minister of Interior, UAE ministry circular 25 December, 2002.
+- 25 Dec 2002 (UAE ministry circular): "A passport is a personal document that proves the identity of the holder, and the laws stipulate that the bearer must keep his or her passport and present it to the authorities concerned upon their request," Lieutenant General Sheikh Saif Bin Zayed Al Nahyan, UAE Minister of Interior.

 What to do if your employer demands to keep your passport or does not return it upon request?